mbj/mutant/README.md

 Integrations
 ------------

-Only rspec2 and rspec-3 beta2 is supported currently.
+rspec2 and rspec-3 are supported currently.
+Minitest support is still *planned*.

 Projects using Mutant
 ---------------------